saptarshibasu/elasticsearch-study/README.md

   * When indexing text fields with multiple values a "fake" gap is added between the values to prevent most phrase queries from matching across the values
   * The size of this gap is configured using position_increment_gap and defaults to 100
   * E.g. Prevent matching "Abraham Lincoln" with the values [ "John Abraham", "Lincoln Smith"]
+* **eager_global_ordinals**
+  * When enabled, it creates and loads the global ordinals at the refresh time trasfering the overhead from first search time to index creation time improving search performance
+  * Ordinals are used to improve the performance of aggregation.
+The buckets are created with ordinals and a mapping between ordinals and values are maintained at the segment level
+  * A global ordinal map is then maintained at the shard level to aggregate results from all segments
+* **term_vector**
+  * Disabled by default
+  * When enabled, Elasticsearch stores information about the terms produced by the analysis process
+  * The information stored improves the performance of highlighters
+  * The downside is it consumes much storage space

+**Field Data Types**
+* **alias**
+  * Provides an alternate name to a field in an index
+  * Supported in search and Field Capabilities API.
+Write operations are now supported
+* **Arrays**
+  * No dedicated array data type
+  * Any field can contain zero or more values by default, however, all values in the array must be of the same data type
+  * you cannot query each object independently of the other objects in the array
+* **binary**
+  * Accepts a binary value as a Base64 encoded string
+  * Not stored by default and is not searchable
+* **boolean**
+  * Boolean fields accept JSON true and false values, but can also accept strings which are interpreted as either true or false
+  * **False values:** false, "false", "" (empty string)
+  * **True values:** true, "true"
+* **date**
+  * JSON doesn’t have a date data type, so dates in Elasticsearch can either be:
+    * strings containing formatted dates, e.g. "2015-01-01" or "2015/01/01 12:10:30".
+    * a long number representing milliseconds-since-the-epoch.
+    * an integer representing seconds-since-the-epoch
+  * Stores dates in millisecond resolution
+  * Queries on `date` are internally converted to range queries
+* **date_nanos**
+  * Stores dates in nanosecond resolution
+  * Limits its range of dates from roughly 1970 to 2262
+  * Queries on `date_nanos` are internally converted to range queries

 ## Analyzers